-Report in Canadian dollars foreign income and other foreign currency amounts (such as expenses and foreign taxes paid).
+If you were a deemed resident of Canada in 2021, report in Canadian dollars foreign income and other foreign currency amounts (such as expenses and foreign taxes paid).
 In general, the foreign currency amount should be converted using the Bank of Canada exchange rate in effect on the day it arises.
 Alternatively, the CRA will also generally accept a rate for that day from another source if that source meets all of the following conditions.